 How do I get an IRD number?

-An IRD number is your personal tax number which you keep for life.
-If you do not have an IRD number, then income you earn will be taxed at a higher rate.
-The IRD website has a guide on how to get an IRD number.
+An IRD number is your personal tax number which you keep for life, and you should be careful to whom you disclose it.
+If you do not have an IRD number then any income you earn will be taxed at the higher, no-declaration rate.

 What is a tax code, and how do I know what mine is?